 Many people wear compression socks when flying.
-Prior to breast cancer and breaking my ankle I had not experience swelling in my feet.
+Prior to breast cancer and breaking my ankle I had not to experience swelling in my feet.
 You can find basic black or choose colors.

 I have a confession to make.
 For several years I use to post YouTube wig videos.
 Mostly me just standing in the mirror putting on my new hair.
 I love wigs.
-It was like an accessory to wear and change on a daily basis.
+It was an accessory to wear and change on a daily basis.
 After I had started chemo, I cut my hair before it started falling out.
 I tried wearing wigs, but the hot flashes that are a side effect of chemo just made it unbearable.
 I either went bald or wore a hat.

 Here’s a youtube video I did for a lace wig I bought.
 I’ll be honest I didn’t wear this wig but once.
 I was getting too hot.
 I also had trouble keeping it on because it came with combs and I didn’t have any hair to attach it too.
 The wig does have adjustable straps to secure to your head.
 I probably could have made it work if I played with it more, but it wasn’t comfortable for me at the time.

 I also have a list of my top 5 things I always carry when I fly.
 Check it out here.

 If you like it pin it.

 Mia Ransom ParnellPosted at 16:58h, 16 July